Talentir/talentir-contracts/README.md

 ### Features

 - The Token ID is its `keccak256` hash of the unique `content ID` provided during minting.
 - Minting is allowed for a single address, which is settable by the `Owner`.
+This address is pre-approved to transfer freshly minted tokens on behalf of the initial owner so the minter role can post an initial sale on behalf of the owner.
-The `Owner` can be set to a null address to kill all admin functionality.
+- The `Owner` can be set to a null address to kill all admin functionality.
 - A Token is minted as 1 million fungible parts, and this property cannot be changed.
-- The Token Contract contains a set of approved marketplaces that can be changed by the `Owner`.
+- The Token Contract contains the address of an approved marketplace that can be changed by the `Owner`.
+This address is pre-approved to transfer freshly minted tokens on behalf of the initial owner, so the owner can directly post their first sale.
 - The owner can set the royalty percentage.
 - The owner can pause the contract.
 This is useful for socially upgrading the contract.
 - The contract adds global and per-token pre-sale functionality.
 The minter address can add addresses to these lists and end the presale.
 Once the presale is over, it can't be re-enabled.